signalcat/NYTimesSearch/README.md

 The following **additional** features are implemented:

 * [X] Use a dialogfragment for the setting screen for better usability.
+* [X] Improve filter settings dialogfragment UI.
+* [X] Use cardview to show the articles in round corner card with shadows in serach view.

 ## Video Walkthrough